vipo/fp-2023/README.md

 ## Setup
 1. Fork this repository, checkout the fork.
 This project uses GitHub Actions haskell workflow, please preserve its configuration.
+2. Now you have two options
+  - Use GitHub Codespaces (Code -> Codespaces) to develop directly in browser.
+This is paid GitHub feature, but: you get a few compute hours for free and you can get even more if you register as student.
+  - Use your computer:
-2. Install [ghcup](https://www.haskell.org/ghcup/), please note you might need to install additional packages, as descriped [here](https://www.haskell.org/ghcup/install/).
+    - Install [ghcup](https://www.haskell.org/ghcup/), please note you might need to install additional packages, as descriped [here](https://www.haskell.org/ghcup/install/).
 Just agree with all defaults during the installation. `ghcup` binary should appear in your `PATH` (you might need to restart your computer).
-3. Install (if not already installed) VSCode.
+    - Install (if not already installed) VSCode.
 When done, add Haskell ("Haskell language support") extension.
-4. Open any .hs file in the checked out (step 1) repository.
+3. Open any .hs file in the checked out (step 1) repository.
 Haskell extension should pick up [project settings](.vscode/settings.json) and install all dependencies.
 This might take some time.
 If the magic does not happen, please install ghcup components manually: